-In this author's experience the worst hatred comes from Whites who fear that if one can break societies' ultimate taboo ('racism') then all other social norms are open for attack.
-Their entire internal world is literally shaken.
+In this author's experience, the worst hatred comes from whites who fear that if one can break societies' ultimate taboo ("racism") then all other social norms are open to attack.
+Their entire worldview is shaken.

-Lest we fear being despised, ostracized by our families, expelled from our jobs, Christ lived a homeless life, insecure, and ultimately headed for assassination.
-After only three years of telling the truth Christ was too much to handle.
+Lest we fear being despised, ostracized from family, fired from our jobs, Christ lived a homeless life, insecure, and ultimately headed for assassination.
+After only three years of telling the truth, Christ was too much to handle.
 He was so hated they killed him.

 Christians must look to Jesus' brave example.